Hazardous Sites & Substances

 Mercury is a naturally occurring element found in rocks, soil, water, air and living things.
 It is also found in some products.
 Exposure to mercury can cause health effects.
 Mercury exists in several forms:

-- Elemental Mercury: In its pure form (often called metallic or elemental), mercury is a shiny, silver-white, odorless liquid.
+- Elemental Mercury: Often called metallic or elemental, mercury is a shiny, silver-white, odorless liquid.
 Elemental mercury has been used in a wide variety of equipment and consumer products, such as thermometers and certain types of light bulbs.
+Concerns with elemental mercury in the environment include its short and long-range (global) transport in the atmosphere.
 Elemental mercury that is not in a closed container will slowly give off toxic vapor that can accumulate in indoor air.
 In a warm environment (like a kitchen or on a hot plate) it will vaporize more quickly.

 - Other Forms of Mercury: Mercury naturally occurs in the environment in a salt form or in rock, such as cinnabar.
 In the past, mercury compounds have been used in some products including fungicides, antiseptics or disinfectants.
 Some traditional medicines, such as skin lighteners or freckle creams, can contain high levels of mercury.

-Eating: People are exposed to methyl mercury most often through eating.
-If someone eats contaminated fish on a regular basis, mercury concentrations can be high enough to pose a risk to their health.
+Eating: People are exposed to methylmercury most often through eating fish and seafood.
+If someone eats fish with higher methylmercury on a regular basis, mercury concentrations can be high enough to pose a risk to their health.
 If someone swallows the elemental form of mercury, very little is absorbed through the stomach and intestines into the bloodstream.

 Skin contact: Exposure to mercury through skin contact can occur when using products such as skin-lightening creams that are made with mercury compounds.
 However, if someone comes in contact with elemental mercury, very little is absorbed through skin.